melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 ### Devices running MIUI 14 and below

-I've not tested this, but you should be able to use the "normal" unlock process by itself, wihtout the community app BS (the one descibed in the "good old MIUI days" section above).
+You should be able to use the "normal" unlock process by itself, wihtout the community app BS (the one descibed in the "good old MIUI days" section above).

 ## Android One